Updated March 3, 2023

 How to wear a mask

 For most of us, wearing a mask or face covering is new and we’re not used to the feeling.
 If it is a bit stuffy, you are probably wearing it right!
-And the most important thing is NOT TO FIDGET with the mask/face covering.
+And the most important thing is NOT TO TOUCH the mask/face covering.
 Once it is on, leave it on while you are out in public e.g. grocery store, pharmacy, etc.

 To wear a mask properly you must: